TrueLayer/truelayer-java/README.md

 Bear in mind that the above checks are enforced at CI time, thus the builds will fail if not compliant.

+When developing on IntelliJ you can optionally install this [Spotless IntelliJ Gradle plugin](https://github.com/ragurney/spotless-intellij-gradle) as well.

 ## Library Documentation
 TBD